Christ in 1 Kings

 Watch what Solomon does with his wisdom: he speaks of the cedar and the hyssop, the beasts and the fowl and the fishes.
 He is the great cataloguer of creation, naming its patterns from the outside, the way a brilliant student maps a world he did not make.
 The New Testament sets beside him One who stood on the other side of that line.
 The same trees and beasts and fishes Solomon describes are the things by whom all things were made (John 1:3).
 Solomon studied the work; Chri…

 First Kings 5 is the chapter where the temple is not yet built but is wholly purposed, and every line of it leans toward the One who would be the true house of God.
 David could not build, for the wars which were about him on every side; but now, Solomon says, the LORD my God hath given me rest on every side (vv.
-3-4), and on that given rest - not on human striving - the work begins.
-His purpose is exact: I purpose to build an house unto the name of the LORD my God, as the…
+3-4), and on that given rest the work begins.
+His purpose is exact: I purpose to build an house unto the name of the LORD my God, as the LORD spake unto David my f…

 Notice what all the gold is protecting.
 God consents to dwell with His people, but inside a sealed cube no one may enter, behind walls and a veil, above an ark you would die to touch.
 Nearness, held just out of reach.
-Then one day a man standing in the courts of that temple says of His own body, “Destroy this temple, and in three days I will raise it up” (John 2:19) - and the whole geometry turns inside out.
-The presence that lived behind the veil now walks the roads, touc…
+This was a true house, holy because God chose to put His name there.
+Then one day a man standing in the courts of that temple says of His own body, “Destroy this temple, and in three days I will raise it up” (John 2:19).
+The same Presence that filled this hou…

 Christ Connection - The Cleansing Fountain

 Look again at how the sea stands.
 Twelve oxen, backs bent, bear the entire weight of the water in which Israel is cleansed.
 Strength carrying the means of purification on behalf of a whole people - the picture preaches before a word is spoken.
 Centuries later one Man carries that weight alone, and when a soldier’s spear opens His side, water comes out (John 19:34).
-The bronze sea could only ever wash the outside of the hands.
-Zechariah had promised a different kind of wash…
+The bronze sea held the water that washed the priests and readied them to draw near to God, a cleansing that…

 Christ Connection - The Yes and the If